dice-group/Universal-KG-sampling/README.md

 We choose one well-known KG as our sources: DBpedia (2016-10) Also, We consider a cross-lingual version of DBpedia. the first is English--French.
 We use the SameAs algorithm to sample the original English--French entity set.

 ### The specific process of sampling and the data obtained
-* Get the original EN-FR data set from DBpedia, including entities and relation triples.
+* Get the original data set from DBpedia, including entities and relation triples.
-* Find the SameAS relation between EN_FR entities and FR_EN entities, ensure the entities are present in both KGs.
-EN_FR entities can be computed from http://downloads.dbpedia.org/2016-10/core-i18n/en/interlanguage_links_en.ttl.bz2 ,FR_EN entities can be computed from http://downloads.dbpedia.org/2016-10/core-i18n/fr/interlanguage_links_fr.ttl.bz2
+* Find the SameAS relation between English--French(EN-FR) entities and French--English(FR-EN) entities, ensure the entities are present in both KGs.
+EN-FR entities can be computed from http://downloads.dbpedia.org/2016-10/core-i18n/en/interlanguage_links_en.ttl.bz2 ,FR-EN entities can be computed from http://downloads.dbpedia.org/2016-10/core-i18n/fr/interlanguage_links_fr.ttl.bz2

 Raw Entities | Dataset names
 :---: | :---: